asyrafduyshart/asyraf-blog-hugo/content/post/book-review-storm-in-a-teacup.md

 *This is my first book review in this blog, so maybe a little bit confusing to read, well hopefully not.*

 I got this book from Big Bad Wolf 2019, i bought a lot of book... i mean A LOT.
-From book that I've already read (from pirating off-course err.. err.. *pirate laugh) yes... i bought it as an act of redemption and to calm my 'fragile' soul, the other i bought because I know this was a very great books from the greatest author, another like this one because i got fascinated of the title.
+From book that I've already read (from pirating off-course err.. err.. *pirate laugh) yes... i bought it as an act of redemption and to calm my 'fragile' soul, the other i bought because I know this was a very great books from the greatest author, another like this one because i got fascinated by the title alone.
 I mean come on... **Storm in a Teacup**?? who's not intrigue by the title alone, especially if you're nerd.
 I'm not really a nerd but i got intrigued anyway...

-Storm in a Teacup : The Physics of Everyday Life by Helen Czersky was a fascinating book to read.
+*Storm in a Teacup : The Physics of Everyday Life by Helen Czersky* was a fascinating book to read.
 This book show the very small thing you see everyday like your teacup, popcorn and...
 DUCKS!! (ohh i love ducks, that godly creature should replace human for the next thousand years) about how and why they do what they do, and then shows us the very big thing that used the same scientific principle.

 ![alt text](https://firebasestorage.googleapis.com/v0/b/asyraf-blog.appspot.com/o/blog%2Fmisc%2FIMG_20190308_062505.jpg?alt=media&token=2b244490-b660-43c9-8333-0e58467e3572)